 Mortgage lenders also give great weight to consumer credit scores when evaluating a home loan application.
 That’s understandable, as a high FICO® credit score—740 or above is considered generally quite mortgage-worthy—shows lenders that you pay your bills on time and that you’re not a big credit risk.

-It might be smart to take some time before you apply for a mortgage and review your credit report, making sure all household bills are paid up to date and no errors exist that might trip you up.
+It might be smart to take some time before you apply for a mortgage to review your credit report, making sure all household bills are up-to-date and no errors exist that might trip you up.
 And it’s a good idea to limit credit inquiries on big-ticket items.
-(And realize that several months may be needed to significantly increase a credit score.)

 You can get a free copy of your credit scores at annualcreditreport.com and at any of the “big three” credit reporting agencies: Experian, Equifax, and Transunion.